softwarelight/ZhijianJiang/_posts/fly_overseas/2016-10-13-ECE-Deadlines-Statistics.md

 * A few schools may account for 2 times becasue of different deadlines of scholarship appliants, materials mails and so on.
 * I only do statistics on ECE or EE or EECS or EE-related programs.
 * According to USNEWS of some year, the general rank is to 72 while the major rank is to 52
+* So stupid that I do it by hand without python, spider or something else.

 ## Graph
 **Here is the result**: